osmcode/osmium-tool/doc/osmium-fileinfo.md

     file.
 It is only shown if the **--extended** option was used.
-It shows the actual bounding box calculated from the nodes in the file, the first and last timestamp of all objects in the file, a SHA1 checksum of the data in the file and the number of changesets, nodes, ways, and relations found in the file.
+It shows the actual bounding box calculated from the nodes in the file, the first and last timestamp of all objects in the file, a SHA1 checksum of the data in the file, the number of changesets, nodes, ways, and relations found in the file, whether the objects in the file were ordered by type (nodes, then ways, then relations) and id, and whether there were multiple versions of the same object in the file (history files and change files can have that).

 # OPTIONS